Admission includes: Adventure Playground, Mother Shipton’s Cave, Petrifying Well, Wishing Well. Museum and Gift Shop currently closed.

 Can I arrive without a car?

-• Yes, you can purchase pedestrian tickets and arrive on foot from the 7th September.
+• Yes, you can purchase pedestrian tickets and arrive on foot.

 What Safety Precautions are in place?

 • Signage - to show where to space out and leave a 2m distance - demonstrating effective hand washing - warning of narrow passages - showing one-way systems.

 • Staff will be continually cleaning throughout the attraction.

 • Limiting the number of tickets per day to avoid overcrowding.

 Can we visit the town of Knaresborough while we are here?

 • Parking is for the attraction only, if you wish to visit the town of Knaresborough there are town car parks, but you will not be allowed re-entry to the attraction.